vernisaz/simhttp/README.md

 Use `disown` to keep the server running when SSH session was disconnected.
-If you still want to see an occasional server output to the console, set `"no terminal": false`, and then run it using _nohup_ utility as:
+If you still want to see an occasional server output to a console, set `"no terminal": false`, and then run it using _nohup_ utility as:

 > nohup simhttp &